tracim/tracim/doc/backend/setting.md

 Don't forget to set `website.base_url` and `website.title` for the frontend, as some features use them to link the frontend in emails.

-:warning: It is necessary to check if your SMTP configuration is working correctly before using Tracim.
+⚠ It is necessary to check if your SMTP configuration is working correctly before using Tracim.
 To do so, we do provide this command:

     tracimcli dev test smtp -r myemailadress@mydomain.local